arduino/help-center-content/content/Hardware Support/Portenta Family/Opta-FAQ.md

 ---
-title: "Opta FAQ"
+title: "FAQ: Arduino Opta"
 ---

-The frequently asked questions covered in this article are focused on providing essential information about The Arduino Opta® and how to operate it with ease.
+The frequently asked questions covered in this article are focused on providing essential information about Arduino Opta® and how to operate it with ease.

-## FAQ
+---

 **What programming languages does Opta® support?**